Is Modafinil Addictive

 Modafinil Use in Adolescents and At-Risk Populations

-Modafinil is not approved for children or adolescents outside of specific cases like narcolepsy.
-Use in this group—especially off-label—raises serious concerns:
+Modafinil is not approved for children or adolescents outside of specific cases such as narcolepsy.
+Use in this group, especially off-label, raises serious concerns:

 • Higher likelihood of side effects